 Reinvention takes place in the middle of the organization, so the first requisite is that there has to be a middle.
 I’ll assume your organization still has one – Tom DeMarco

-Indian IT Industry being in the business of developing software, I will urge every Manager in an organisation to be hands-on with a programming language.
+Indian IT Industry is in the business of developing software, I will urge every Manager in an organisation to be hands-on with a programming language.
 As for me, I have started a language programming language (Python) which I didn’t know earlier.
 The idea is not to have everyone developing code, but to be able to understand and value-add to developers when called for.

 Spend for continuous learning for everyone in an organisation.
 Today brilliant materials are available easily (many for free) in places in Apple iTunesU, YouTube, Coursera, Udacity and Codeschool.
 Modify your work culture to benefit from hiring “best” developers irrespective of the location they live as what Automattic (the company that runs wordpress.com) does.
 Invest in modern collaboration tools beyond email like Slack, Microsoft Teams, Atlassian Jira or their open source equivalents.
 Train your engineers in DevOps practices (a free course is there in Udacity to learn it), remember not every project can benefit from DevOps style, still, exposure to the tools used by DevOps practitioners could help to increase your release cadence.
 Get your teams to learn automated deployment tools like Jenkins (see below) or if you are using Microsoft technologies then Octopus and the Continuous Integration with Visual Studio.